KAY Hay

 “He is not your son.
 He is not your son.”

-"Do not get carried away with your feelings," they warned.
-"One must be careful these days."
+"Do not get carried away with your longing," they warned.

 “Golden breeding.”